TanishkaMarrott/Decoding-The-TOGAF-Framework/README.md

 </br>

-> At the end of the day, it's about ensuring we're strategically aligning our technology with business objectives.
+> At the end of the day, it's about aligning technology with the core business objectives.

 </br>